MartinGross/martingross.github.com/_posts/2014-12-17-mistakes-when-managing-developers.md

 published: true
 ---

-I have been a developer and a project manager and I couldn't agree more: Mistakes made when managing developers.
+I have worked as a developer and a project manager (and I still do) and I couldn't agree more: Mistakes made when managing developers.

 For example: